scottjordanswimming/gitDifferences/README.md

 ## git fetch

 - Use `git fetch` to get changes from a remote repository and add them to a [tracking branch](https://stackoverflow.com/questions/4693588/what-is-a-tracking-branch).
-- To make the changes to your local branch, you must use the [`git merge` command](https://www.atlassian.com/git/tutorials/using-branches/git-merge).
+- After `git fetch`, to make the changes to your local branch, you must use the [`git merge` command](https://www.atlassian.com/git/tutorials/using-branches/git-merge).
 - Syntax: `git fetch <remote> <branch>`

 ## git pull